 Failure is not an option.
 Because I can’t imagine anything else that can make me happy as what I do right now.
 The idea of failing terrifies me.

 What motivates you every day to be even more successful?

 What do you have to say to all of the people who doubted you?
-You can hate me, you can love me, but you can’t ignore me.

 What advice do you give to aspiring creative is who look up to you?

 That they must learn to try things, do things.
 You can never really know it until you do it.